-A. AFFIRM the Previous Board Decision of the appeal of the Planning and Zoning Commission decision to deny the Variance request, having provided the reasons and justifications for the affirmation.B.
-OVERTURN the BoCC appeal decision to deny a Variance request, having provided the reasons and justifications for overturning the decision, thus granting the variance request.

-C. MODIFY the original BoCC and Planning and Zoning Commissions denial of the Variance request, specifying how the request is modified and providing the reasons and justifications for the modifications to the application request, or adding conditions.

-D. Continue to a future BoCC Public Hearing with reasons given as to the continuation or need for additional information.
+- A. AFFIRM the Planning and Zoning Commission decision to deny the Variance request, having provided the reasons and justifications for the affirmation. - B. OVERTURN the Planning and Zoning Commission decision to deny Variance request, having provided the reasons and justifications for overturning the decision, thus granting the variance request. - C. MODIFY the original Planning and Zoning Commissions denial of the Variance request, specifying how the request is modified and providing the reasons and justifications for the modifications to the application request, or adding conditions. - D. Continue to a future BoCC Public Hearing with reasons given as to the continuation or need for additional information.